-This document is a plan for the implementation of the guidelines and procedures promulgated in the Safe, Accountable, Flexible, Efficient, Transportation Equity Act: A Legacy for Users (SAFETEA-LU) that have an effect on public involvement and public outreach in the transportation planning process.
-The Ithaca-Tompkins County Transportation Council (ITCTC) is the designated metropolitan planning organization (MPO) for the Ithaca metropolitan area, which for transportation planning purposes encompasses all of Tompkins County.
+This document is a plan for the implementation of the guidelines and procedures promulgated in federal regulations that address public involvement and public outreach in the transportation planning process.
+The Ithaca-Tompkins County Transportation Council (ITCTC) is the designated metropolitan planning organization (MPO) for the Ithaca metropolitan area, which for transportation planning purposes, encompasses all of Tompkins County.
 MPOs are required to develop a documented participation plan that facilitates involvement in the metropolitan transportation planning process by all interested parties.
 The Ithaca-Tompkins County Transportation Council's intent is to provide the maximum feasible participation by the public in the metropolitan planning process within the limitations of staff time and financial resources currently available.
-The document outlines what techniques the ITCTC will employ as standard public participation procedures and how it will expand the use of new electronic technology to assist in its outreach efforts.
+The document outlines what techniques the ITCTC will employ as standard public participation procedures and how it will expand the use of new communications technology to assist in its outreach efforts.